 The trail ends on Water Street, just north of downtown.
 Ellensburg is the largest city on the trail and is a destination for many of its users.
 It’s a great place to celebrate the end of your journey, or to resupply and rest.
 Ellensburg has all of the amenities you’d expect for a town of its size, so take a moment to grab a coffee, a beer and a meal, and some rest.
 They also have a bike shop in town if you need any assistance.

-There are many restaurants to choose from; The Pearl is a great lunch or dinner spot to reload your carbs, and Pretty Fair Beer has great food, beer, and a pretty okay outdoor patio as well.
+There are many restaurants to choose from; The Pearl is a great lunch or dinner spot to reload your carbs, and Bar Julep makes a fantastic cocktail.
 There are also multiple cafes, taco trucks, pizza places, and a Safeway.

 I am a big proponent of spending money in the towns along the trail.
 Trail users are essentially tourists, and our dollars go a long way in getting locals to see value in the trail.
 Plus, if you plan ahead and buy most of your food and supplies along the way, you can pack much lighter on your bike.

-If you are continuing on the trail, this is your last go at the comforts of a hotel depending on your plan and route.
+If you are continuing on the trail, this may be your last go at the comforts of a hotel depending on your plan and route.
 You’ve ridden almost eighty miles to get here and a hot tub, shower, and a real bed can really boost your morale.
 Booking a hotel usually gets you a free breakfast as well, and bagels and bananas happen to fit quite nicely into jersey pockets.
 You can also wash your clothes in most hotels.

 If hotel life isn’t for you, The KOA is just outside of town and offers great camping spots.
 Much like Easton, I recommend ear plugs here as it is right off I-90.